My friends do it.

 I’ve read and responded to important emails.
 Way important.
 Words have skipped around in my head all day.
 I picture them in a tornado twirl, or maybe that’s a toilet bowl twirl?
 It’s hard to tell.

-The same way I failed to take all my meds or import my contacts to my new (and Elise’s old) phone, the words that swirled didn’t come from books today.
+The same way I failed to take all my meds or import my contacts to my new (and Madison’s old) phone, the words that swirled didn’t come from books today.
 Tomorrow isn’t looking too promising, either.

 So much reading